markosimicc/FinalProject/README.md

 To operate the SmartShelf in similar fashion to the demo, you will need two Raspberry Pi 4's and an Arduino Uno R3.
 Additional hardware includes:

 Electrical Components
-- 2x Continuos Rotation Servo Motor
+- 2x Continuous Rotation Servo Motor
 - Arduino 1602 LCD Display
 - 2x Buttons